FurretGoWalcc/FurretGoWalcc.UAC_FSS_Hotkeys/README.md

 <u> Interval/Movespeed</u>:
 - Use `caps-lock+#` to get interval.
 - Because interval is unintuitive, I've abstracted it away.
-Pressing `caps+`1 gives you an interval that makes your shells move at 2.5 movespeed, and then each number greater than 1 increases it by 0.25 movespeed.
+Pressing `caps+1` gives you an interval that makes your shells move at 2.5 movespeed, and then each number greater than 1 increases it by 0.25 movespeed.
 Ex: `caps+7` gives 4 movespeed shells.
-- For those uninitiated in the greater theory of shellonomics, most things move around 3.00 movespeed, so start there and adjust as needed.
+- For those uninitiated in the greater theory of shellonomics, most things move around 3.00 movespeed, so start at `caps+3` and adjust as needed.

 <u> Directional</u>:
 - Press `g+{q,w,e,d,c,x,z,a,s}` to change direction